zarzycki/betacast/py_atm_to_cam/nudging/README.md

 | `BINLIST` | Path/pattern to source data files (supports wildcards) |
 | `MODREMAPFILE` | ESMF weight file from source model to intermediate grid |
 | `MODINTOPO` | Path to source model topography file |

+### Special model processing

+The default behavior is to produce nudging files compatible with CAM5+ and E3SMv0+.
+SCREAMv1+ use a different file format as of 12/25.
+Toggling `do_scream=true` will invoke extra steps (NCO required) to massage files into said format.
+See `SCREAM_CMDS` in the shell script.

 ## Other Features